uwex-learning-tech/droplets-v3/README.md

 ---
 #### Version Change Log

+**1.5.3**
+* Fixed an issue where img in figure tag is not respecting to img's width and height attributes.

 **1.5.2**
 * Lightbox enhancements: grid layout & support both <code>img</code> and <code>figure</code> (with <code>figcaption</code> as well)